-Although it’s oh so hot right now — coming out of January to pay more attention to your bod, and being kind to it — our bodies are actually always in need of a little extra lovin’ and help.
+Although it’s oh so hot right now — coming out of winter to pay more attention to your bod, and being kind to it — our bodies are actually always in need of a little extra lovin’ and help.

 I’m a big believer in doing what you can to continually boost, heal, lift up, elevate, and keep that inner spark and energy lit and fully bright.
 It’s necessary this time of year — and daily.
 I say work on prevention instead of scrambling once your body is down.